 1. First, start letting your houseplants dry out between waterings.
-The top one to two inches should be completely dry.
+The top 1-2″ should be completely dry.
 This is one reason why sub-irrigation works well.

 2. Be sure to remove any dropped or decaying plant materials (leaves and roots) which provide food sources for fungus gnat larvae.
 If you want to check and see if you have them, put several raw potato slices on the top of the soil.
 After a few days, take a look at the bottom.
 Do they look chewed?
 You have fungus gnat larvae in your plants.

 3. To control the larvae, you can put a quarter to a half inch of horticultural sand (NOT playground type sand) or diatomaceous earth on top of the soil.
 When you water, it will dry more quickly and confuse the fungus gnats that the plant is dry and not a good place to lay any eggs.
 And if they crawl across the DE, they are literally sliced to death.